"To be alive at all is to have scars."

 Others are mirrors, not enemies.
 He watches skilled opponents to learn, not to envy.
 Their excellence shows him what's possible.
 Their victories reveal his gaps.

 He wins with humility.
 Victory proves nothing permanent—only that today, in this contest, he was better.
 Tomorrow the roles may reverse.
-He celebrates briefly and returns to training.
+He celebrates briefly, then returns to training.

 He loses with grace.
 Defeat stings.
 But he doesn't make excuses or blame circumstances.
 He studies what went wrong.
 He thanks the opponent who exposed his weakness.
 He gets back to work.

-The Knight knows: how you compete reveals who you are.
+The Knight knows: how we compete reveals who we are.

 Living as the Knight

 He approaches life with dedication, discipline, and honor.
-He finds meaning in pursuing excellence and living up to his ideals.
+He finds meaning in the daily work of getting better and holding himself to what he believes.

 His satisfaction comes from the process of becoming, not from recognition or rewards.